Sunday, May 18, 2025

 2 days prior to serving – Bake cakes - cool in pan till you can ‘hold’ it

-Larger cakes should cool longer so they don't crack
+(Larger cakes should cool longer so they don't crack when you dump them out)

-dump out-cool ‘as is’ on the bottom of pan /level off the top & then cool cut side down
+B-level off the top & then cool cut side down (again on the bottom of the pan)

-fill cake – let sit overnite (this minimizes the side bulge look)
+C-fill cake (and close gap) – let sit overnite (this minimizes the side bulge look)

 Pan